-- Hydro One and the Ministry of Energy were both provided with an opportunity to review and respond to my preliminary findings, opinion, and recommendations. - of the 65 recommendations addressed to the corporation.
+- 356 Hydro One and the Ministry of Energy were both provided with an opportunity to review and respond to my preliminary findings, opinion, and recommendations. - 357 On behalf of Hydro One, the President and Chief Executive Officer accepted all of the 65 recommendations addressed to the corporation.
 He also detailed the actions Hydro One had already taken to improve billing and customer service and that would be undertaken in future to respond to my recommendations.
 A copy of this response is appended to this report.
-I will continue to closely monitor Hydro One's progress in implementing my recommendations. - The Deputy Minister of the Ministry of Energy responded to Recommendation 66, which focuses on ensuring that momentum for the improvements I have recommended and Ombudsman oversight continues as the government's restructuring initiative progresses.
+I will continue to closely monitor Hydro One's progress in implementing my recommendations. - 358 The Deputy Minister of the Ministry of Energy responded to Recommendation 66, which focuses on ensuring that momentum for the improvements I have recommended and Ombudsman oversight continues as the government's restructuring initiative progresses.
 He referred to the government's plan to have oversight responsibilities of the Officers of the Legislature, including my Office, "fall away with a transition period," and discussed establishment of the corporation's own "Ombudsperson's office."
 A copy of this response is appended to this report.
 I am disappointed by the Ministry's response and intend to encourage the Government of Ontario to retain independent and impartial external oversight of Hydro One through my Office and other accountability mechanisms, rather than rely on an in-house complaints office.

-André Marin

-Ombudsman of Ontario
+André Marin Ombudsman of Ontario